debragail/api_doc/source/protocols/drone-delivery/index.html.md

 # Decline

-A cancellation message sent by the service provider (the delivery drone) to the service requester, notifying that the mission has been declined
+A cancellation message sent by the service provider (the delivery drone) to the service requester, notifying it that the mission has been declined

 ## Arguments